-A contusion is another word for a bruise.
-It happens when small blood vessels break open and leak blood into the nearby area.
-An eye contusion is usually caused by something hitting the eye or nose.
+A bruise (contusion) happens when small blood vessels break open and leak blood into the nearby area.
+An eye bruise is often caused by something hitting the eye or nose.
 You may have pain and swelling around the eye.
-The skin may also change color (it may be red at first and then darken).
-For this reason, an eye contusion is often called a black eye.
+The skin may also change color.
+It may be red at first and then darken.
+For this reason, an eye bruise is often called a black eye.

 If needed, imaging tests, such as an X-ray, may be done to help rule out more serious problems.

-Pain and swelling should improve within a few days.
+Pain and swelling should improve in a few days.
 Bruising may take longer to go away.

 If you have been prescribed medicines for pain, take them as directed.

-To help reduce swelling and pain for the first day or two, apply a cold pack to the injured eye for up to 20 minutes.
+To help reduce swelling and pain for the first day or 2, apply an ice pack to the injured eye for up to 20 minutes.
 Do this as often as directed.
-You can make an ice pack by filling a plastic bag that seals at the top with ice cubes, and then wrapping it with a thin towel.
-Never put a cold pack directly on the skin.
+You can make an ice pack by filling a plastic bag that seals at the top with ice cubes, and then wrapping it with a clean, thin towel.
+Never put an ice pack directly on the skin.

-Because the injury was to your face or head, it is possible that you could have a mild brain injury called a concussion.
+Because the injury was to your face or head, it's possible that you could have a mild brain injury called a concussion.
 Symptoms of a concussion can show up later.
-For this reason, you need to watch for symptoms of concussion once you’re home.
+For this reason, you need to watch for concussion symptoms once you’re home.
+These include: